Podocarpus laubenfelsii

 Podocarpus laubenfelsii is a species of conifer in the family Podocarpaceae.
-It is native to Borneo.
+It is endemic to Borneo.

-This plant grows in four known locations and there are few mature trees in any subpopulation.
-It grows alongside Agathis borneensis, Nageia wallichiana, Sundacarpus amarus, Dacrydium gracile, and Falcatifolium falciforme in forested habitat.
+This plant grows in four known locations between 920 and 1,650 metres elevation, and there are few mature trees in any subpopulation.
+It grows in kerangas forest on nutrient-poor and waterlogged soils alongside Agathis borneensis, Nageia wallichiana, Sundacarpus amarus, Dacrydium gracile, and Falcatifolium falciforme.
+It also grows scattered in montane primary rainforest and montane mossy forest.

-This tree can grow quite large and is harvested for its valuable wood.
+The species can grow quite large and is harvested for its valuable wood.